microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaApplicationOwner.md

 ```

 This example demonstrates how to adds an owner to an application in Microsoft Entra ID.
-You can use the command `Get-EntraBetaApplication` to get application Id.
-You can use the command `Get-EntraBetaUser` to get user Id.

 - `-ObjectId` parameter specifies the Id of an application.
 - `-RefObjectId` parameter specifies the Id of an user.